hastarin/android-udpsender/README.md

 <b>Adeed in v1.3</b> - Current in Beta see http://goo.gl/reibxw to join
 * Added support for Tasker to do variable replacement for the host/port as well as the text.
+* Remembers your settings when you quit and re-launch the app.

 <b>Adeed in v1.2</b>
 * Now supports multi line text messages.